Photo: Bella Bridesmaids | Sarah Harvey

 Crepe

-Crepe fabric has a matte finish with a slightly crinkled, slightly gauzy, pebbled texture.
-Crepe can be woven or knit from all sorts of natural or synthetic fibers, and while it is lightweight and stretchy, it has a little rigidity.
-Perfect for wearing year-round!
+Crepe fabric features a matte finish with a slightly crinkled, gauzy, and pebbled texture.
+Crepe can be woven or knit from a variety of natural or synthetic fibers, and while it is lightweight and stretchy, it also offers some rigidity.

 You’ll find a variety of different types of crepe at Bella Bridesmaids, including: